Skip to the main content

 Updated Apr 10, 2017

-• help individuals, families, consumer groups, communities and industry to apply nutrition principles
+• Help individuals, families, consumer groups, communities, government, and industry in applying nutrition principles

-• develop and deliver food services, nutrition education and health promotion programs
+• Develop and deliver food services, education, and health-promotion programs

-• research food, nutrition, health promotion and food service systems management.
+• Research food, nutrition, and health promotion, and management of food service systems

-Many dietitians work in health care and health promotion settings.
-Others manage food services or work in education, business, private practice or research.
-Some combine work in a variety of these settings.
+Many dietitians work in health-care and health-promotion settings.
+Others manage food services or work in education, business, private practice, or research.
+Some combine work in a variety of settings.

-• Clinical dietitians work as part of health care teams.
-They provide nutrition counselling and plan and direct nutritional care.
+• Clinical dietitians work as part of health-care teams.
+They provide nutrition counselling and they plan and direct nutritional care.

 • Community or public health dietitians assess the nutritional needs of communities.
-They create programs and services to improve nutritional well-being, support access to healthy foods, and reduce the risk for chronic diseases (such as heart disease, cancer and diabetes).
+They create programs and services to improve nutritional well-being, support access to healthy foods, and use diet to reduce the risk for chronic diseases such as heart disease, cancer, and diabetes.
+Community dietitians coordinate education programs at post-secondary institutions, hospitals, and the community at large.
+They educate the public about nutrition to promote health and prevent disease.
+They promote workplace health and wellness.

 • Research dietitians work in labs at universities and food and pharmaceutical companies.
-They might also support practice-based research in clinical, community or food service settings.
-They may conduct lab (such as studying the effects of diet on cancer treatment) or social science research (such as investigating the impact of health policies or behaviour change).
-They may assess how effective programs are.
+They might also support practice-based research in clinical, community, or food-service settings.
+They may also research health issues such as studying the effects of diet on cancer treatment.
+They may explore social science issues such as the impact of health policies on behaviour change.
+Or they may assess the effectiveness of nutrition programs.
 In universities, they may also have a teaching role.

 Working Conditions